How does one get an interview in the coveted area of Mom Baby, Labor & Delivery, OB, NICU?

 How do I stand out in the interview?

-🌀Take certification courses for that speciality like NRP, ACLS, NRP, STABLE, EFM, Breastfeeding Friendly Lactation Courses.
+Take certification courses for that specialty like NRP, ACLS, NRP, STABLE, EFM, Breastfeeding Friendly Lactation Courses.

 Join professional nursing organizations dedicated to that specialty like AWHONN and ACOG.